 The aims of the course are to introduce candidates to the basic theories and research methods in psychology.

-The Psychology A level course prepares students for the AQA Psychology AS level syllabus 1186 (Specification B), for examination in 2014 and later years.
+The Psychology A level course prepares students for the AQA Psychology AS level syllabus 1186 (Specification B).
 Most candidates will then study the AQA Psychology A2 specification 2186.
 The full Advanced level qualification comprises AS and A2.
 The overall syllabus code is 2185.
 We have chosen this syllabus as it is the most suited to distance learning.

 Assessment at AS level is by two written papers of 1 hour 30 minutes, each contributing 25% of the final mark.